 Each communication objective will be transferred into specific communication activities.
 The main focus of the activities addresses the potential applicants, the beneficiaries, the stakeholders and the institutions involved in the implementation.
-Where applicable, measures for facilitating people with disabilities will be in place.

 The communication strategy identifies the following main target groups: applicants, beneficiaries, national, regional and local governmental and non/governmental actors, MSMEs and their professional organizations, R&D, education and training institutions, EU institutions, media from both countries.